evolvedbinary/elemental/exist-versioning-release.md

 ## Future Considerations

 ### Release Candidates
 1. While a release candidate is being tested, only bugfix patch PRs for that RC can be merged.
-We could consider a slightly more complex branch and release process to enable the `develop` branch to continue unrestricted.
+We could consider a slightly more complex branch and release process to enable the `main` branch to continue unrestricted.

 ### Maven Compatibility
 The use of the `BUILD` label may have to be refined if we migrate to Maven.
 Maven Snapshots have two forms: